stefanDeveloper/heiDGAF/docs/configuration.rst

      - 0.5
      - TODO

-.. list-table:: Other ``heidgaf`` Parameters
+.. list-table:: ``environment`` Parameters
    :header-rows: 1
    :widths: 15 15 50

    * - Parameter
      - Default Value
      - Description
-   * - subnet.subnet_bits
-     - 24
-     - The number of bits, after which to cut off the client’s IP address to use as `subnet_id`.
    * - timestamp_format
      - ``"%Y-%m-%dT%H:%M:%S.%fZ"``
      - TODO
+   * - kafka_brokers
+     - TODO
+     - TODO
+   * - logserver.hostname
+     - ``172.27.0.8``
+     - The hostname or IP address that the :class:`LogServer` will use to start and bind to the network interface.
+   * - logserver.port_in
+     - ``9998``
+     - The port on which the :class:`LogServer` will listen for incoming log lines.
+   * - logserver.port_out
+     - ``9999``
+     - The port on which the :class:`LogServer` is available for collecting instances.
+Any instance connecting to this port will receive the latest log line stored on the server.